-The purpose of this Fugitive Dust Control Plan (FDCP or "Plan")) is to describe the measures adopted at the Consumers Energy D.E.
+The purpose of this Fugitive Dust Control Plan (FDCP or "Plan") is to describe the measures adopted at the Consumers Energy D.E.
 Karn (Karn) facility for minimizing fugitive dust emissions from coal combustion residual (CCR) handling operations.
-The scope of this Plan covers CCR generated from coal-fired boiler units, DE Karn (Karn) Units 1 and 2, as well as CCR areas at the J.C.
+The scope of this Plan covers CCR generated from coal-fired boiler units, Karn Units 1 and 2, as well as CCR areas at the J.C.
 Weadock (Weadock) facility that ceased power generation from Boiler Units 7 and 8 in March 2016.

-This Plan has been developed in accordance with the coal combustion residual regulations stipulated in 40 CFR Part 257.80.
+This Plan has been developed in accordance with the coal combustion residual regulations stipulated in 40 CFR 257.80.
 The scope of this Plan includes active CCR units as well as their corresponding roads, handling and control equipment, and associated activities therein.
 A site Fugitive Dust Plan Coordinator (FDPC) has been appointed and is responsible for ensuring adequate resources are provided for controlling fugitive dust, as well as implementing the monitoring and recordkeeping requirements of this Plan.
 This FDCP has been certified by a qualified professional engineer.
 The initial FDCP was posted and made available to the public on October 19, 2015.
-All subsequent revisions are posted to the operating record and public website, with a notification sent to the Michigan Department Environment, Great Lakes, and Energy (EGLE) within thirty (30) days of that posting.
+All subsequent revisions are posted to the operating record and public website, with a notification sent to the Michigan Department of Environment, Great Lakes, and Energy (EGLE) within thirty (30) days of that posting.

-The CCR facilities at the Karn - Weadock site consist of the following:
+The CCR units at the Karn - Weadock site subject to 40 CFR 257.80 consist of the following:

 - Karn Bottom Ash Lined Impoundment This wet system removes bottom ash from the main burner area of the boiler and sluices it by water into the Impoundment area.
-It went into service on June 7, 2019 and will continue to operate until the decommissioning of all power generation units at the complex. - Weadock Landfill The Weadock Landfill is a licensed landfill that historically received ash from Weadock Boiler Units 7 and 8.
-Bottom ash is currently being moved to this landfill from closure by removal of the Weadock Bottom Ash Pond.
+It went into service on June 7, 2018 and will continue to operate until the decommissioning of all power generation units at the complex. - Weadock Landfill The Weadock Landfill is a state-licensed landfill that historically received ash from Weadock Boiler Units 7 and 8 and received ash from the former Karn Bottom Ash Pond and Weadock Bottom Ash Pond.
+Bottom ash is currently being moved to this landfill from the BC Cobb Bottom Ash Pond and Ponds 0-8 as part of the closure activities for those units.
 This landfill also currently receives ash byproduct (ash, unspent and spent lime and carbon sorbent) from the Karn 1 and 2 Boiler Units.